 - 200 g of cornmeal (I used “farina gialla di Storo“, ground with a millstone)

-- 200 g of white flour (an all purpose flour it’s ok, but this time I used an italian “tipo 1” Bio flour, ground with a millstone, so a bit less refined than an all purpose flour, to have the cake even more rustic).
+- 200 g of white flour (an all purpose flour it’s ok, but also less refined flours are fine, to have the cake even more rustic).

 - 200 g of sugar

 - 200 g of almonds (I used Sicilian almonds, not peeled)

 - 2 yolks (3 in the case they are small)

 - the zest of one lemon or orange (not treated)

 - 1 vanilla bean (optional, I don’t use it in this recipe)

 - First cut the almonds into smaller pieces, but not too small, you can use also a robot to do it.
 But keep some to decorate the cake on the top.